Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

                                   thumbprint
 ```
 * `-y` or `--yes` is to assume yes for all confirmation prompts
+* `--show-config` will output the merged configuration prior to execution
 * `-v` or `--verbose` is for verbose output
 * `--configdir path` can be used instead of the individual config switches
 below if all configuration json files are in one directory and named after